-The timber is used for making furnitures, doors, and windows, flooring, roofing, beam and column etc.
+The timber is used for making furniture, doors, and windows, flooring, roofing, beam, and column, etc.

 Classification of Timber

-Botanically the trees can be classified in two groups.
+Botanically the trees can be classified into two groups.

 These trees are also called outward growing trees.
 All the commercial timber used for building purposes. is obtained from this class of trees.

 These trees are also called inward growing trees.
 Palm and bamboo are examples if endogenous trees.
 Even though the stem of trees of this class is light tough yet it is too flexible and slender to furnish material suitable for Engineering works, with the exception of Bamboo.

 Paints are the most essential materials used in construction and building materials for decorative purposes.
 It is a mixture of solid and liquid and is used to cover surface for decorative and preservative purposes.

 The solid is the pigments or base, and the liquid the medium or vehicle to enable the solid particles to be applied to the surface.

 14) Metals – as construction and building materials

 Metals are grouped into two classes (i) Ferrous metals and (ii) non-ferrous metals.